raggesilver/libft/README.md

 > Me - `*_new` malloc's stuff, `*_destroy` free's stuff (for struct pointers of course)

-> Me - The term inpend is something only the most cleaver people can understand, and those who claim "insert" is a better word are wrong
+> Me - The term inpend is something only the most clever people can understand, and those who claim "insert" is a better word are wrong

 > Me - `t_ull` is a typedef for `unsigned long long`